+Source: Hallstead Jewelers, pgs.
+1-4.

 Tab 6- Increase needed in average ticket price to breakeven

 For price to be at breakeven there should be no profit-no loss which is achieved when Net income is $0.
 The contribution margin is the difference between sales and variable cost and in this case for the reverse income statement the contribution margin and fixed cost are same which leads us to our sale.
 The difference between breakeven sales and current income statement is $59 ($1,612-$1,553), so the percentage increase comes out to be 3.79%.